LDRD: For the LDRD application process and scheduled deadlines, please visit the Lab’s LDRD webpage.

 The DOE’s Office of Technology Transitions (OTT)’s Technology Commercialization Fund (TCF) leverages R&D funding in the applied energy programs (the Offices of Electricity, Energy Efficiency and Renewable Energy, Fossil Energy, Cybersecurity, and Nuclear Energy) to mature promising energy technologies with the potential for high impact.
 These funds are matched with funds from private partners to promote promising energy technologies for commercial purposes.
-Its FY20 Technology Commercialization Fund (TCF) call for proposals is now closed.

 Berkeley Lab IPO Innovation Grants are periodically awarded to Berkeley Lab-developed technologies determined to have sufficient commercial interest yet lacking funding for developments such as advanced/specialized testing or prototype development that would attract potential licensees and industry partners.

 OLLIE — Online Legal Library and Information for Entrepreneurs — a resource developed by Berkeley Law, walks entrepreneurs through the process of getting a business off the ground.
 Topics include Business Modeling, Capitalization, Managing Risks, Entity Formation, Operational Relationships, and Permits / Licenses.

 Raymond Weitekamp, Berkeley Lab researcher, Cyclotron Road founding cohort member, and CEO of polySpectra, has launched PhD to CEO, a newsletter for the physical science startup community.
 Sign up and receive Raymond’s Five Most Common Pitfalls of Deep Tech Founders.
 Read Weitekamp’s post, An Open Source Stack for Physical Science Startups.